losbagos/totalmailboxdeath/README.md

 # on proxies

 i didnt implement a proxy here, although for most selenium applications id highly recommend a proxy to avoid captchas and a bad fingerprint.
-> free proxies are always unsafe. i recommend using a paid rotating proxy or using a tor alternative.
+> free proxies are always unsafe. i recommend using a paid rotating proxy or using a free tor alternative.

 # note